reedcodes/talks/source/presentation/2022-hew/markdown/02-install.md

 {% notes "html" %}
 1. source, destination, builder: relative to the config file<br>
-2. css relative to the generated pages in styleguide
+2. css relative to the generated pages in styleguide<br>
 3. because we'll reference Twig from pattern library, custom blocks, custom themes, let's give our patterns a namespace
 {% endnotes %}
 {%- endslide -%}